 - Benefits of the Pallof Press

-- Pallof Press Sets, Reps, and Weight Recommendations
+- Pallof Press Sets, Reps, and Programming Recommendations

 Below is a step-by-step guide on how to properly set up and perform the Pallof Press.

 Start by looping a resistance band around a power rack (or any stable anchor point) at chest height.
 Grab the free end of the band in both hands, and stand perpendicular to the anchor point.
 Interlock your fingers and hold the band right at your chest.
 Step away from the anchor point so that there is tension on the band.

 Form Tip: You want to be in an athletic stance, with a slight bend in your knees and your chest up.